One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 La Maddalena Archipelago

-If you are looking for heavenly beaches and one of the best places to visit in Italy in the summer, you found it.
-La Maddalena Archipelago, at the north eastern tip of Sardinia, is a series of small islands with some of the most beautiful coves in the world.
+If you are looking for heavenly beaches and one of the best places to visit in Italy in the summer, you have found it.
+La Maddalena Archipelago, at the northeastern tip of Sardinia, is a series of small islands with some of the most beautiful coves in the world.

 The most famous islands in the archipelago are Maddalena, Caprera – where you can visit the home of Italian unification hero Garibaldi and the stunning Cala Coticcio; Budelli, home of a gorgeous pink beach; and Spargi.
 Most of the archipelago is protected and you can only access the beaches via a short hike or during a boat tour.